Shezstar/Excel_Sales-and-Finance-Analytics/README.md

   By leveraging these insights and strategies, Atliq Hardware can effectively negotiate discounts and sales with retailers, driving increased sales volume and market penetration for its products.
 </p>

- **2.** Conduct a comprehensive comparison between _[market performance and sales target](https://github.com/Shezstar/Excel_Sales-and-Finance-Analytics/blob/main/Market_perfomance%20and%20sales%20target.pdf)_
+ **2.** Conduct a comprehensive comparison between _[market performance Vs sales target](https://github.com/Shezstar/Excel_Sales-and-Finance-Analytics/blob/main/Market_perfomance%20and%20sales%20target.pdf)_
 <h3>Key Insights</h3>
 <ol>
   <li><b>India</b>: While sales in India showed considerable growth over the years, they fell short of the target by $9.6 million, with a deviation of -5.9%.
 Understanding the specific market challenges or operational issues hindering sales could help in better targeting this lucrative market.</li>